watsonrp/SysOps/chef/README.md

 * Ubuntu (Might also work with Linux AMI did not test it)
 * AWS python CLI Tools version 1.2.9 (latest to the time this README is written)
 * AWS Python CLI Access Key/Secret Key Configuration at ~/.aws/config , with policy permission that is able (At min) to: Start new instances , Describe new instances
-  S3 Put-Objects/Get-Objects to the S3 Bucket that will hold the chef-solo configurations
+  S3 Put-Objects/Get-Objects to the S3 Bucket that will hold the chef-solo configurations, IAM Role is always better and secured!
 * Public Access - Since we make calls to S3 we need Internet Access , NAT , Or Public IP ...
 Your Choice :-)

 *Generic EC2 Instance*